derickson/gen-ai-search-studygroup/class/week03/README.md

 ## Step 7 - make sure the search button clears the facet selections

 UI design can get complex, so there's more than one way to do this.
-It's possible to change the search box still have a facet selected.
+It's possible to change the search box and still have a facet selected.
 This could lead to the facet being applied to the search but then the UI element for it not being rendered.
-We don't want to get stuck unable to reset the facets when we have so many filters applied that there are no hits.
+We don't want to get stuck, unable to reset the facets when we have so many filters applied that there are no hits.

-An easy way past this is to build a reset button, or to reset the facet_selections when the search button is hit.
+An easy way past this is to build a reset button or to reset the facet_selections when the search button is hit.

 Edit the search button to do the following: